saymonset/flowablebpm/README.md

+5-)  run with:

-5) run with gradle bootrun
+       gradle bootrun

-call a new process
+6 - ) call a new process

- 1-) open a console and run in cmd
+   - open a console and run in cmd,  and call the name file

            startprocess.cmd

  2-) Execute all task
+     open a console and run in cmd,  and call the name file

              completeTask.cmd